 Accountability Beyond Breach

 Most people think of trustee liability as something triggered by wrongdoing.
 This statute goes further.
-Arizona holds trustees accountable for any profit that arises from trust administration, even if the trustee did nothing improper.
-The logic is simple: a trustee's role is to serve the beneficiaries, not to enrich themselves from the position.
+Trustees must account for any profit that arises from managing trust funds, even without bad faith or a breach.
+A trustee's fiduciary duties require them to serve the interests of the beneficiaries, not to enrich themselves from the position.

 A trustee is accountable to an affected beneficiary for any profit made by the trustee arising from the administration of the trust, even absent a breach of trust.